 Our story begins in January of 2012.
 Becoming a widow at 41 with the loss of my husband Ronald (Ronnie) Loza Jr. at 44 years old.
 Being a mother of an 18 and 9 year old, I sought help in coping with our grief from a peer support grief center.
 It was a life saver for us until unfortunately funding was pulled and our center closed.
 Seeing how this changed our family and how close we became with other members of our group, I knew we needed a new center.
 Our center was a place we could all grieve our way, felt supported, understood and safe to share our feelings and experiences.
 Raising grieving children is different.
-It was incredibly hard to see the pain my children were experiencing and knowing how to help them while grieving myself.
+It was incredibly hard to see the pain my children were experiencing and knowing how to help them while grieving and tying to figure out myself.
 I made life long friendships and these people became family to me.

 After obtaining my degree, continuing regular education and currently working on her certification in Thanantolgy with an amazing group of supporters here we are.

 On October 24, 2020 I also lost my 18 year old son Steven Loza.
 He was incredibly proud of the work we did and will continue to do.
 Ensuring that the kids and caregivers in our community have all the support they need is essential; and my mission.